timschneeb/awesome-shizuku/README.md

 * [Recording-Light-Control](https://github.com/Farpathan/Recording-Light-Control) - Recording Light Control gives precise control over the Nothing Phone (3)'s recording light `Proprietary`
 * [RedTrigger](https://github.com/zampierilucas/RedTrigger) - System-wide shoulder triggers for Nubia Red Magic phones `MIT`

+### Closed-source apps

+Closed-source apps have been moved into a separate sublist.
+[You can view them here.](pages/CLOSED_SOURCE.md)

+> [!NOTE]
+> **Why are closed-source apps in a separate list?**
+> Shizuku gives apps high-level ADB access.
+For security reasons, this main directory only includes open-source and source-available apps, as anyone can check their code to make sure they aren't doing anything shady and/or compile them on their own machine.
+>
+> Fully closed-source apps require blind trust, so they are kept in a separate list.
+> Almost all closed-source apps have already open-source counterparts that implement the same (if not even more) features anyways.

 ### Unlisted apps
 To keep the main list clean, all apps that have been deprecated or abandoned are stored on a separate page: [ARCHIVED.md](pages/ARCHIVED.md)